This was presented at LeadersConnect at Faulkner University in Montgomery, Alabama, on June 18, 2024, by Shawn D. Mathis, PhD.

 In Acts, Jesus tells the apostles that they will be his μάρτυρες (martyres), or witnesses—those who testify to what they have seen and heard.
 Their witness is to extend from Jerusalem to Judea, to Samaria, and ultimately to the ἐσχάτου τῆς γῆς (eschatou tēs gēs), “the end of the earth.”

 The term ἐσχάτου denotes the extreme or farthest limit, while γῆς can refer to land, region, or the inhabited world.
-The progression in the verse is geographical and expansive, indicating that the mission is designed to move outward continually until it reaches the furthest boundaries of human habitation.
+The progression in the verse is geographical and expansive, indicating a mission that moves outward beyond its original setting toward the furthest horizons of the inhabited world.

 Mark 16:15–16